What is Exocrine Pancreatic Insufficiency (EPI)?

 Doctors usually diagnose EPI using a fecal elastase test.
-Elastase is an enzyme made by the pancreas that helps down essential nutrients like fats, proteins, and carbohydrates after you eat.
-If little or no elastase is found in the stool, it might mean the enzyme is not working properly and thus your doctor might diagnose you with Exocrine Pancreatic Insufficiency.
+Elastase is an enzyme made by the pancreas that helps break down essential nutrients like fats, proteins, and carbohydrates after you eat.
+If little or no elastase is found in the stool, it might mean the enzyme is not working properly.
+In this case, your doctor might diagnose you with EPI.
 In adults, pancreatic insufficiency is often a sign of chronic pancreatitis.

-Sometimes a doctor can prescribe Pancreatic Enzyme Replacement Therapy (PERT) and see if you respond to pancreatic enzymes.
+Sometimes a doctor can prescribe Pancreatic Enzyme Replacement Therapy (PERT) and see if you respond to them.
 If you do, that can help them diagnose you.

-What are pancreatic enzyme pills?
+What are pancreatic enzymes?
 What do they do?

-Pancreatic Enzymes (also called Pancreatic Enzyme Replacement Therapy or PERT) are extracts from pig pancreas given as a pill that you take with your meal.
+Pancreatic Enzymes (also called Pancreatic Enzyme Replacement Therapy or PERT) are extracts from pig pancreas.
+They are given as a pill that you take with your meal.
 They can be enteric-coated or “non-enteric-coated.”
-They result in improved protein and fat absorption and reduced symptoms in children and adults with EPI.
-Their intended purpose is to mimic the function of the pancreas during the process of digestion.
+These enzymes can improve protein and fat absorption.
+This can reduce digestive symptoms in children and adults with EPI.
+The enzymes work in the digestive system.
+Their goal is to mimic the function of the pancreas during the process of digestion.

 Risks associated with PERTs

-High-dose PERT is associated with fibrosing colonopathy.
-A eheoretical viral transmission, i.e. if the pig from which the pancreas was extracted was infected with a virus and infected the patient, is unlikely.
+High-dose PERT can lead to fibrosing colonopathy.
+A theoretical viral transmission, i.e. if the pig from which the pancreas was extracted was infected with a virus and infected the patient, is unlikely.
 PERTs contain purines, which can be a risk for patients with gout, renal impairment, and hyperuricemia.
 Current research is focused on developing microbial/recombinant-based PERTs.

 How do you take PERTs?